Skip to main content

 Description automatically generated

 • Clear your browser data.
-This helps prevent web applications from recognizing you have been there before so you can make a clean recording.
+This helps prevent web applications from recognizing your previous visits, allowing you to make a clean recording.

 Graphical user interface